stereocat/cisco_acl_intp/README.md

 Supports

-* Ruby/1.9 or later.
-(Development and testing is being conducted in Ruby/2.0.0 and *NOT* supported Ruby/1.8.x)
+* Ruby/2.0.0 or later.
+(Development and testing is being conducted in Ruby/2.0.0 and 2.1.1.
+It does *NOT* support Ruby/1.8.x and 1.9.x)
 * Racc/1.4.9 or later.

 ## Installation